 How to Get to Huntington Beach + Tips on Renting an RV

-Even though we were going on an RV road trip we don’t own one so we rented from Outdoorsy.
-We also live in Florida so we would first be fly from Miami to California.
+Even though we were going on an RV road trip we don’t own one so we rented from Outdoorsy (sign up here for $50 off) We also live in Florida so we would first be fly from Miami to California.
 Based on the location of the RV we rented we flew in and out of Los Angeles International Airport (LAX).
 However, Huntington Beach is located 50 minutes from LAX or 90 minutes from San Diego International Airport and based on the 3 cities we visited you can either arrive and depart from the same airport or fly into one and depart from the other.

 I remember our first RV trip and it can seem overwhelming but it’s not.
 Here are tips for first time RVers as well as what to expect when vacationing in an RV.
 Wondering why we chose an RV instead of road tripping in a car?
 Here’s why road trips with kids are better in an RV.